The 2020 Vodacom Durban July will be run ‘behind closed doors’ at Hollywoodbets Greyville Racecourse on Saturday 25 July.

 What one needs to take along for the day might depend on whether one has been invited to dine at the Captain’s Table in one of the corporate hospitality tents, or plans to mingle with the 55,000 people expected at today’s event at Greyville Racecourse.

-Those lucky enough to be invited to spend the day at one of the no holds barred corporate functions will have nothing to worry about.
-Sibaya Casino’s general manager Melville Vogel told ANA that the July was their signature off-site event of the year.
+Those lucky enough to be invited to spend the day at one of the corporate functions (no expense spared!) will have nothing to worry about.
+Sibaya Casino’s general manager Melville Vogel told Call Off The Search that the July was their signature off-site event of the year.
 Sun International will be hosting 350 people in the double story marquee with fine food and wine flowing and nine tote booths in the marquee to keep the actual horse fanciers happy.

 The romance of the day, the sights, sounds and smells may seduce even the staunchest non-gambler to have a flutter.
 Estimates vary of how much money will be won and lost on horses on the day, but all of them are in excess of R100 million.